Total robustness in Bayesian Nonlinear Regression: Theoretical assessments

 Our framework employs the ME-contaminated pairs $(W_i,Y_i)$ only to form a Bayesian predictive law for $X_i\mid(W_i,Y_i)$.
 It does not commit to the parametric model when estimating $\theta$.
-The pseudo–samples $\{\tilde X_{ij}\}$ propagate the information about $\theta$ learned from the data into the nonparametric stage by updating the DP priors.
-The final estimator is the $\theta$ that best aligns the DP–updated joint distribution with the model–implied joint under the MMD.
+The pseudo-samples $\{\tilde X_{ij}\}$ propagate the information about $\theta$ learned from the data into the nonparametric stage by updating the DP priors.
+The final estimator is the $\theta$ that best aligns the DP-updated joint distribution with the model-implied joint under the MMD.

-This construction is modular: any (generalised) posterior for $\theta$ that contracts to a limiting pseudo–truth can be used inside $\Psi_n(\cdot\mid w,y)$ (e.g., MMD–Bayes \citep{cherief2020mmd} or $\alpha$-posteriors \citep{medina2022robustness}) and produce pseudo-samples $\{\tilde X_{ij}\}$ corresponding to the generalised posterior.
-Under Assumption~\ref{A2}, the pseudo–samples inherit the required stability, and extending the bounds to a generalised posterior amounts to verifying the analogue of Assumption~\ref{A1} (posterior contraction under misspecification).
+This construction is flexible: any (generalized) posterior for $\theta$ that contracts to a limiting pseudo-truth can be used inside $\Psi_n(\cdot\mid w,y)$ (e.g., MMD-Bayes \citep{cherief2020mmd} or $\alpha$-posteriors \citep{medina2022robustness}) and produce pseudo-samples $\{\tilde X_{ij}\}$ corresponding to the generalized posterior.
+Under Assumption~\ref{A2}, the pseudo-samples inherit the required stability, and extending the bounds to a generalized posterior amounts to verifying the analogue of Assumption~\ref{A1} (posterior contraction under misspecification).

-The quantity $\sqrt{1-\exp(-\KL_\ast)}$ in the bound provides a summary of \emph{total} misspecification of the working model relative to the DGP, with $\KL_\ast=\KL_X+\KL_N+\KL_E=0$ if and only if the latent covariate law, the ME distribution, and the outcome model are correctly specified.
-A sharper alternative is to replace $\sqrt{1-e^{-\KL_\ast}}$ by $\MMD_{k}\bigl(\Pi_{\theta^\ast}^{XY},\P_{XY}^0\bigr)$, where
+The quantity $\sqrt{1-\exp(-\KL_{\ast})}$ in the bound provides a summary of \emph{total} misspecification of the working model relative to the DGP, with $\KL_{\ast}=\KL_X+\KL_N+\KL_E=0$ if and only if the latent covariate law, the ME distribution, and the outcome model are correctly specified.
+A sharper alternative is to replace $\sqrt{1-e^{-\KL_{\ast}}}$ by $\MMD_{k}\bigl(\Pi_{\theta^\ast}^{XY},\P_{XY}^0\bigr)$, where

 Although this alternative does not explicitly separate the contributions of the different sources of misspecification, it avoids relying on the KL divergence and does not collapse to a trivial bound even when some component KLs are infinite.